MichaelDeCorte/LambdaExample/README.md

 # LambdaExample

 Todo
-- data at rest
-- data in transit
-- multiple services with one lambda?
+- lambdaProxyIntegration vs not
+- blog notes
-- AWS api gateway??
+- vpc
 - route 53
 - version node libraries
 - selenium?
 - cucumber?
+- static resources
 - jenkins
 - replace make
 - version service
+- load testing
+- memory testing
 - source code security scanning (unclear if there are good open source packages to do this)
 - upgrade to node 8.10 # waiting on terraform support
+- multiple services with one lambda? / issues with

 Done
 - AWS stubbing